Dallas Goedert Player Prop Bets for the NFL Playoffs | Philadelphia vs. Tampa Bay 1/16/2022

 - Goedert did not have a catch in Week 18 versus the Cowboys.

-- Goedert has caught eight passes on 11 targets for 99 yards, averaging 33.0 yards in his last three games.
+- Goedert has eight receptions (on 11 targets) for 99 yards in his last three games, averaging 33.0 yards per game.

 Goedert's Philadelphia Teammates